dmoul/playground/docs/mean-population-elevation.md

 1. Calculate the mean elevation of each county
 2. Get the population of each county
-3. Calculate a weighted mean elevation based on the above
+3. Calculate a weighted mean elevation for the country based on the above

 <br>